Advanced-Command-Handler/Advanced-Command-Handler/README.md

 };
 ```

-The file's name define wich event it handle.
+The file's given name set out which event it handles.

 # Logger